ELounissi/Computer-Vision/README.md

 # Computer-Vision

-This repository is made to contain code and data related to computer vision, I hope they can be useful to researchers.
+This repository is made to contain code and data related to computer vision, I hope they can be useful to students, developers and researchers.

 ### 1- Statistical image descriptors